khanshehjad/khanshehjad/README.md

 ### Hey, I'm Shehjad!
 Nice to meet you 👋

-🔭 I'm currently exploring new things and building quantitative strategies at an investment bank.
+🔭 I'm currently exploring new things and building out data infrastucture at an investment management firm.

 🕰️ Before that, I interned as a software engineer at Mercari, ThinkData Works & KPMG Lighthouse.